 Now don’t go away if you are not into ice hockey or an ice hockey goalie.
-I have learned a lot from Maria when it comes to hip movement and mobility, which is essential for goalies, but also very important to most people in the sitting world.
+I have learned a lot from Maria regarding hip movement and mobility, which is essential for goalies but also very important to most people in the sitting world.

-My goal in life is to help hockey players (and goalies in particular) win more games with fewer injuries and like Rick, I believe that it all starts with a proper foundation, with proper muscle activation and with efficient movement patterns.
+My goal in life is to help hockey players (and goalies in particular) win more games with fewer injuries.
+Like Rick, I believe it all starts with a proper foundation, muscle activation, and efficient movement patterns.

 The basic structure of the study was this:

-· The research subjects were Aussie Rules Football players, so experienced athletes.
+- The research subjects were Aussie Rules Football players and experienced athletes.

-· Three warm-up protocols were tested: activation exercises, whole body vibration and no warm up at all.
+- Three warm-up protocols were tested: activation exercises, whole-body vibration, and no warm-up.

 The Results of the Study

-Completion of the seven glute activation exercises prior to re-testing had significant improvement on peak power production.
+Completing the seven glute activation exercises before re-testing significantly improved peak power production.
 Here are the exercises they included for one set of 10 repetitions each:

-This post is for those of you who are saying – ‘But Maria, how can better glute activation help me stop more pucks and win more games with fewer injuries?’
+This post is for those who are saying – ‘But Maria, how can better glute activation help me stop more pucks and win more games with fewer injuries?’

-The answer is ‘lots of ways’, but let’s start by reducing your risk of injury and go from there.
-You would be amazed at how many athletes (and elite level athletes) do not use their glutes.
-When you try these exercises, you will see that some of them, you can do just fine without the muscles in your rear end contracting at all.
+The answer is ‘lots of ways, but let’s start by reducing your risk of injury and go from there.
+You would be amazed how many athletes (and elite-level athletes) do not use their glutes.
+When you try these exercises, you will see that of them; you can do just fine without the muscles in your rear end contracting.

-Regardless of how it occurs, here’s why it is important that we keep those glutes fired up!
+Regardless of how it occurs, here’s why we must keep those glutes fired up!
 Using the hockey goalie as an example, picture the ready position – knees bent, torso angled forward, chest up.
-Basically, this is the picture of an athlete hanging off their posterior chain including the hamstrings, glutes and back extensors.
+This is the picture of an athlete hanging off their posterior chain, including the hamstrings, glutes, and back extensors.

-Now imagine taking the glutes out of the equation – now what you see is a player hanging off their hamstrings and back extensors – these muscles must compensate for the lack of contribution from the glutes.
-Anyone ever get a sore lower back or have tight hamstrings?
-So right there you are creating an overuse pattern in your back and hamstrings.
+Now imagine taking the glutes out of the equation – now you see a player hanging off their hamstrings and back extensors – these muscles must compensate for the lack of contribution from the glutes.
+So, you are creating an overused pattern in your back and hamstrings.
+Does anyone ever get a sore lower back or have tight hamstrings?

 We could add to that the core stabilization effect the glutes have via their insertion to the thoracolumbar fascia and the impact they have on pelvic position – lazy glutes plus tight hip flexors and you have an anterior pelvic tilt which again can lead to back pain, hip flexor strain and even contribute to a sports hernia.

-The glutes can move your leg, via the hip, in different directions, but basically any time you need to make a forward or lateral movement on the ice, you should be using your glutes.
-Need to seal the left post in a hurry to prevent a wrap-around – well then you are going to have to drive off the right leg and the more power production you get from your glutes the quicker you are going to get there and deny the scoring chance.
+The glutes can move your leg, via the hip, in different directions, but any time you need to make a forward or lateral movement on the ice, you should be using your glutes.
+Need to seal the left post in a hurry to prevent a wrap-around – well, you will have to drive off the right leg, and the more power production you get from your glutes, the quicker you are going to get there and deny the scoring chance.

-So, you will reduce your chances for back pain, hip flexor strain, sports hernia and chronic hamstring tightness while increasing your speed and explosiveness on the ice, sounds like one of those ‘win: win’ situations you hear so much about doesn’t it.
+So, reducing your chances for back pain, hip flexor strain, sports hernia, and chronic hamstring tightness while increasing your speed and explosiveness on the ice sounds like one of those ‘wins: win’ situations you hear so much about.

+The entire circuit only takes 5-7 minutes.
 So try using these exercises as a pre-practice and pre-game warm-up if you think a little more power would help your game.
-The entire circuit only takes 5-7 minutes.
-As an alternative, you could pick 2-3 of these exercises to include in your current dynamic warm-up.
+Alternatively, you could pick 2-3 exercises to include in your current dynamic warm-up.

-I also don’t want you to add overload to them when you feel it gets to easy – we never do stability ball squat for strength, there are better ways to build that – this is just for activation.
+I also don’t want you to add overload to them when you feel it gets too easy – we never do stability ball squats for strength.
+There are better ways to build that – this is just for activation.